 Is it possible to have a 100% cloud environment?

-As 2016 draws to a close, we look forward to the IT trends which will shape and prevail in 2017 – and many experts are predicting a “second wave” for cloud services.
-Public, private and hybrid cloud implementations will accelerate in 2017, according to Forrester, as CIOs seek to take advantage of cloud’s economies of scale to build on core applications.
+Many experts are predicting a “second wave” for cloud services.
+Public, private and hybrid cloud implementations are reported to be accelerating, according to Forrester, as CIOs seek to take advantage of cloud’s economies of scale to build on core applications.

 In fact, Gartner predicts that by 2020 “no-cloud” policies will be as scarce as “no-internet” policies are today.
 With this prediction in mind, we examine the possibility of a 100% cloud environment, the roadblocks to achieving it and whether “total cloud” is even desirable.

 Will regulation allow for 100% cloud?

 I’m unaware of any regulation that prevents a particular business moving to 100% cloud environment.
 Some regulatory authorities state data must be stored in a UK/EU data centre, but that’s as far as it goes.
 The fact is that for many businesses now, and also in the future, a 100% cloud environment is perfectly viable.

 Will customer attitudes allow for a 100% cloud environment?

 It depends on the type of organisation and the size of that organisation.
 At the end of the day if a 100% cloud environment is the right solution, then the organisation will move.
 Attitudes towards total cloud solutions have certainly softened, especially over the last 18 months – even those whose sectors have traditionally been very conservative and wary of change, such as the legal market.

 Will business objectives and needs allow for a 100% cloud environment?